-- 1 Remove the boiler's front panel by removing the two screws that secure the panel. - 2 Locate the PC Board (lower left side of unit). - 3 Locate the left PC Board button. - 4 Press and hold the button for five seconds.
+- 1. Remove the boiler's front panel by removing the four screws that secure the panel. - 2.
+Locate the PC Board (lower left side of unit). - 3.
+Locate the red button on the PC Board. - 4.
+Press and hold the red button for five seconds.